mmaderic/FluentGraphQL/README.md

 ```

-*Select() method allows fragmentation of results, meaning you are able to select what properties you would like to have returned from the entity.
+*Select() method allows fragmentation of results, meaning it is possible to select which properties should be returned from the requested entity.
 As Select returns anonymous object, it can be casted explicitly to entity type by using Cast() method.*

 ### Using Client

-After having your GraphQL method constructs defined using builders, execution is simple.
+After having GraphQL method constructs defined, execution is simple:

 ```
   var response = await client.ExecuteAsync(query);
 ```

-Or if you would like to subscribe to defined query
+Or establishing subscription upon the defined query:

 ```
   var subscription = await client.SubscribeAsync(query, (response) =>